Naandalist/secure-file-validator/README.md

 - Binary file content is not deeply analyzed
 - Pattern matching is done on string representation of files

-## Best Practices

-1. Always validate files before processing
-2. Choose appropriate size limits for your use case
-3. Combine with other security like:
-   - File upload limits
-   - Antivirus scanning
-   - Content-Type validation
-   - Sanitization of file names

 ## Error Handling

 ```javascript